mne-tools/mne-python/doc/source/contributing.rst

 What you will need
 ------------------

 #.
-A Unix (Linux or Mac OS) box: `MNE command line utilities`_ and Freesurfer_
-   that are required to make the best out of this toolbox require a Unix platform.

-#.
 A good python editor: Spyder_ IDE is suitable for those migrating from
    Matlab.
 EPD_ and Anaconda_ both ship Spyder and all its dependencies.
 For Mac users, TextMate_ and `Sublime Text`_ are good choices. `Sublime Text`_ is available on all three major platforms.
+As always, Vim or Emacs will suffice as well.

 #.
 Basic scientific tools in python: numpy_, scipy_, matplotlib_